wangya7/gk5/gk5-ttm/gk5-ttm-doc/XXL-JOB-English-Documentation.md

 ## 2. Quick Start

 ### 2.1 Init database
-Please download project source code，get db scripts and execute, it will generate 16 tables if succeed.
+Please download project source code，get dbProperties scripts and execute, it will generate 16 tables if succeed.

-The relative path of db scripts is as follows:
+The relative path of dbProperties scripts is as follows:

-    /xxl-job/doc/db/tables_xxl_job.sql
+    /xxl-job/doc/dbProperties/tables_xxl_job.sql

 The xxl-job-admin can be deployed as a cluster,all nodes of the cluster must connect to the same mysql instance.